Send Gratitude 🙏

-Custom domains can be setup for Guides for the HUB or for individual channels.
+Custom domains can be setup for Guides for the Organisation or for individual Spaces.

 You can setup Guides on the top level domain (example: company.com) or as a subdomain (example: guides.company.com).